 With a huge variety of landscapes on offer from verdant farmland to ethereal wetlands and stretches of grand coastline, Vendée and Charente plays host to some fantastic activities whether you’re travelling with friends as a group, your family or even if it’s just the two of you.
-Our range of beautiful luxury villas and chateaux in Vendée and Charente make the perfect base to explore from, and to make things even easier we’ve listed what we reckon are the best things to do in Vendée & Charente the you and your group can enjoy.
+Our range of beautiful luxury french chateaux make the perfect base to explore from, and to make things even easier we’ve listed what we reckon are the best things to do in Vendée & Charente the you and your group can enjoy.

 1. Pedal together with Bike Hire Direct

 Cycling in this part of France is always a good idea – what better way is there for your group to take in the gorgeous scenery?
 Bike Hire Direct will take the hassle out of large-group logistics by dropping the bicycles direct to your villa so you can all set out together from there.
 Cycle along the pine-backed Atlantic coastal route to see alluring beaches, port towns and oyster farms, or follow the green routes, which are open to pedestrians, cyclists and horse riders, but not to motorized vehicles.
 These will bring you further inland to traditional villages, the hill-covered countryside and the Charente River.

 Location: Le Bourg, 16130 Juillac-le-Coq, France

 One of the most pleasurable ways to explore as a group is on the pedal-powered carriages of the Vélorail, which run along an old railway track that leads past scenic viaducts, grassland, rivers and forest.
 Divvy your group up into five-person teams and take on the 18-kilometre round trip between Confolens and Manot, or – if you think your legs are up for it – extend the route even longer to Roumazière.
 Have the fittest folk among you take the front two seats as this is where the pedals are found.
 They can power the trolley, while those in the back three seats simply sit and soak up the scenery.